 You want an active and vital starter for your first batch of Kombucha so follow the directions exactly.

-When I got home I tasted the Kombucha to make sure I liked the flavour.
+When I got home I tasted the Kombucha to make sure I liked the flavor.
 It you don’t like it don’t proceed because the next step will simply duplicate what you have in that bottle of kombucha.
 Instead buy a different brand of raw kombucha and try again.
 Different companies use different symbiotic cultures and so you really do want to start with one that tastes pleasant to you.

 - Fill a tea kettle with filtered water.
 My water had gone through the Berkey water filter before I started.
 You do not want to use chlorinated tap water for this process.
 Start with filtered water.
 Boil it for a few minutes.
 Remove from heat.

-- In a 1 quart glass bowl make a strong tea using the boiled, filtered water and 3 tea bags of English Breakfast or other black tea and 4 tbsp. of organic raw sugar.
+- In a 1 quart glass bowl make a strong tea using the boiled, filtered water and 3 tea bags (2 teaspoons) of English Breakfast or other black tea and 4 tbsp. of organic raw sugar.
 Avoid flavoured black teas for this initial step.
 The oils in teas like Earl Grey can inhibit the essential bacterial colonization that you need to grow a vital starter culture.
 Stir to dissolve sugar completely.
 Allow tea to cool to luke warm.

 - Sterilize 2 wide mouth pint jars.
 Fill jars 1/2 full with cooled, black tea mixture.
 Taking your raw Kombucha bottle, add 3/4 cup of raw kombucha to each jar.
-Cover with a clean handkerchief.
+Cover each with a clean handkerchief.
 Secure with a rubber band.
 Place in a warm cupboard, away from light and temperature fluctuations.
 And leave alone to ferment.
 The kombucha culture needs oxygen to ferment and reproduce.
 So you will want to cover it with a tightly woven handkerchief to keep fruit flies out, but you don’t want to keep air out.

 - Your baby scoby (symbiotic culture of bacteria and yeast) will form where the surface of the sweetened tea is exposed to air.
 After about a week, you will see the beginnings of a cloudy substance beginning to form over the surface of your liquid — this is your baby scoby.
 Once you see this, check each day.